CHEAP VAN INSURANCE

 - Pay for the remainder of the car in set monthly payments

 - After making the final payment, you own the car

-The HP finance deal offers a simple concept: You pay for the cost of the car spread over monthly instalments for a specific length of time.
-On the last instalment payment, you will own the car.
+The HP finance deal offers a simple concept: You pay for the cost of the car spread over monthly installments for a specific length of time.
+On the last installment payment, you will own the car.

 HP Finance Deal: Too Good to be True?